What is a Sprint in Scrum?

 Learn About the Scrum Sprint Event

 As described in the Scrum Guide, a Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.
-Sprints best have consistent durations throughout a development effort.
+Sprints have consistent durations throughout a development effort.
 A new Sprint starts immediately after the conclusion of the previous Sprint.

 During the Sprint: